What Is Huntington’s Disease And How Is It Defined?

 With most of these diseases, there is never a cure.
 Instead, there are ways to manage its symptoms.
 These include:

 Medication exists to help treat many of the symptoms of Huntington's.
 For example, if you're depressed, antidepressants can help you.
 There is also medication that can help with movement.
 If you or someone you know has Huntington's disease, medication therapy can help those manage the symptoms.
 There have been some promising breakthroughs that may help slow the disease even more, but a pill that stops Huntington's completely is not on the horizon anytime soon.

-Going through therapy can help those who are losing movement and motor skills.
-By having regular therapy sessions, it keeps your balance in check, controls your swallowing, and prevents abnormal movements.
+Going through physical therapy can help those who are losing movement and motor skills.
+By having regular physical therapy sessions, it keeps your balance in check, controls your swallowing, and prevents abnormal movements.
 Of course, as the disease progresses, therapy can be more difficult.
 However, by having therapy constantly, it can slow down the physical symptoms of Huntington's and let the person live a longer, healthier life.

-Huntington's Disease and Parenting
+Huntington's Disease And Parenting

 If you or someone you know has a history of Huntington's disease and wants to start a family, they may wonder if they should.
 Passing on a horrifying disease such as Huntington's to your child is not something you want.
 Some may look to adoption or look into genetic testing.